Is the annuity dead?

 What are annuities?

-Annuities can’t be passed to the next generation
+Can annuities be passed to the next generation?

-A pension can be left to the next generation (by nominating beneficiaries) usually free of inheritance tax.
-Once annuity income starts, you lose this option.
+No - Once annuity income starts, you lose this option, whereas a pension can be left to the next generation (by nominating beneficiaries) usually free of inheritance tax.

-Careful consideration should be given to the alternative income options that pensions offer before committing to an inflexible gamble on life expectancy. e value of the guarantee requires careful assessment and advice is recommended.
+Careful consideration should be given to the alternative income options that pensions offer before committing to an inflexible gamble on life expectancy.
+The value of the guarantee requires careful assessment and advice is recommended.
+This should be reviewed with consideration of wider factors such as inheritance tax planning and the Lifetime Allowance.

 In summary, an annuity is the fixed lifetime income that you exchange your pension fund for when you retire.
 Expanding life expectancy, low interest rates and falling gilt yields have contributed to a steady decline in annuity rates.
 I recommend you seek advice on technical issues, such as the Lifetime Allowance, or where you need to consider the value of a guaranteed annuity rate.